Laminitis: Corrective hoof trimming

+Realigning trimming

 Realigning trimming trims back the toe so that it is in line with the coffin bone.
 Realigning trimming pushes the coffin bone back into the correct position.
 The process of a new hoof capsule totally growing out to replace the old one takes up to a year.

 Alternative horseshoeing methods

 New non-invasive horseshoeing methods are available for farriers to take advantage of.
 They encapsulate the damaged hoof, protecting and supporting the sensitive internal structures.
 This prevents further deterioration, whilst also immediately reducing pain and improving the horse's ability to move.
 The resulting comfort also reduces overall stress levels, leading to a faster recovery as the horse can quickly return to a regular routine.